nehanandini3/pwn.college_neha/Hello-Hackers.md

 ### Notes:

--every command invoked by the user is saved in the shell -scrolling through those saved commands with the up/down arrow keys can be done
+- Every command invoked by the user is saved in the shell
+- Scrolling through those saved commands with the up/down arrow keys can be done